jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ## Strategic assessment

-PESTEL, Porter's five, and SWOT/SLOT analyses are more common in the context of organizational strategic planning, but can also be scoped for projects.
+PESTEL, Porter's five, and SWOT/SLOT analyses are more common in the context of organizational strategic planning, but they can also be scoped for projects.

 ### PESTEL analysis